magento/knowledge-base/src/troubleshooting/elasticsearch/elasticsuite-tracking-indices-causes-problems-with-elasticsearch.md

 ### Upgrade your ElasticSuite version to be able to cleanup tracking indices periodically

-Once you have upgraded the ElasticSuite plugin to version > 2.8.0, you can configure a periodical cleaning of indices.
+Once you have upgraded the ElasticSuite plugin to version higher than 2.8.0, you can configure a periodical cleaning of indices.

 Go to **Stores > Configuration > Tracking > Global Configuration > Retention Delay**